Beta Coronae Australis

-Beta Coronae Australis (β CrA), Latinized from β Coronae Australis, is a solitary star located in the southern constellation Corona Australis.
-It is visible to the naked eye as a faint, orange-hued star with an apparent visual magnitude of 4.10.
+Beta Coronae Australis, also named Alqubba, is a solitary star located in the southern constellation Corona Australis.
+Its Bayer designation is Latinized from β Coronae Australis, and abbreviated Beta CrA or β CrA.
+This body is visible to the naked eye as a faint, orange-hued star with an apparent visual magnitude of 4.10.
 The star is located around 470 light years distant from the Sun based on parallax, and is drifting further away with a radial velocity of 2.7 km/s.
 At its current distance, Beta CrA's brightness is diminished by 0.29 magnitudes due to interstellar dust.

 Beta CrA has a stellar classification of K0 II/III CN1.5, indicating that it is an evolved K-type star with the blended luminosity class of a bright giant and a regular giant star.
 The suffix CN1.5 indicates that the object has an anomalous overabundance of cyano radicals in its spectrum, making it a CN star.
 Having exhausted the supply of hydrogen at its core, the star has expanded to 39 times the Sun's girth.
 It has 5.17 times the mass of the Sun shines with a luminosity 614 times that of the Sun from its photosphere at a surface temperature of 4575 K. Beta CrA is metal enriched (174% solar iron abundance) and spins modestly with a projected rotational velocity of 6.2 km/s.

+Al-Qubba (القُبَّة), the dome or domed tent, is a traditional Arabic name for Corona Australis.
+The IAU Working Group on Star Names adopted the name Alqubba for this star on 13 August 2026.